magic-research/piecewise-rectified-flow/README.md

 [Rectified Flows](https://github.com/gnobitab/RectifiedFlow) proposes to contruct flow-based generative models via linear interpolation, and the trajectories of the learned flow can be straightened with a special operation called **reflow**.
 However, the reflow procedure requires generating a synthetic dataset by simulating the entire pre-trained probability flow, which consumes a huge amount of storage and time, making it unfavorable for training large-scale foundation models.
-To address this limitation, we propose **piecewise reflow**.
+To address this limitation, we propose **piecewise rectified flow**.
 By dividing the pre-trained probability flows into multiple segments and straightening the intermediate probability flows inside each segment with reflow, we yield a piecewise linear probability flow that can be sampled within very few steps.
 This divide-and-conquer strategy successfully avoids the cumbersome simulation of the whole ODE trajectory, thereby allowing us to perform the piecewise reflow operation online in training.

 <p align="middle">